 Blood clots have a major protein component, namely fibrin.
 Blood clots that block blood vessels can be destroyed by fibrinolysis by plasmin.
 The main process of fibrinolysis is by activating plasminogen into the proteolytic enzyme plasmin.
-This enzyme changes the shape of the thrombus by destroying the fibrin in [3] e blood clot so that the progression of thrombosis is inhibited [5-6].
+This enzyme changes the shape of the thrombus by destroying the fibrin in 3 e blood clot so that the progression of thrombosis is inhibited [5-6].
 Commonly used drugs such as urokinase, tissue-type plasminogen activator (t-PA) and streptokinase, activate plasmin and convert plasminogen to plasmin which degrades fibrin.
 However, these agents have limitations such as higher cost, shorter half-life, allergic reactions and intravenous administration of these agents are also known to cause bleeding.
-This has prompted investigators to continue to look for new, safer and less expensive sources of fibrinolytic enzymes for thrombolysis [7-10].
+This has prompted investigators to continue to look for new, safer and less extensions such as properties of the properties of the plasmin of these agents are also known to cause bleeding.
+This has prompted investigators to continue to look for new, safer and less extensions are also cause bleeding.
+This has prompted investigators to continue to look for new, safer and less extensions are also cause bleeding.

 Sea cucumbers are marine invertebrates gaining popularity among researchers in recent decades, not only for their nutritional value, but also for their potential health benefits and therapeutic applications [11].
 Sea cucumbers are known organisms producing fibrinolytic proteases with antithrombotic including thrombolysis activity.
-This is because it is rich in protein, the substrate for tall protease enzyme in these organisms, with a content in average between 43.24 - 48.27 % w/w [13].
+This is because it is rich in protein, the substrate fathe protease enzyme in these organisms, with a content in average between 43.24 - 48.27 % w/w [13].
 Of the various species of sea cucumbers found in Indonesia, the sand or white sea cucumbers (Holothuria scabra) had been reported to have the highest protein content (79.6% w/w) [14].
 However, the isolation of the protease enzyme with fibrinolytic ability from H. scabra from both tissue and bacteria of its digestion system has not been published.
 In this study, blood clot lysis activities of crude protease enzymes from both tissue and bacterial isolates of Holothuia scabra digestive tract were evaluated.